 Deliver Packages to Your Job or a Friend’s House

 One of the easiest ways to keep your packages safe is to have them delivered to your job.
 Just make sure that your full name and phone number are on the shipping label, and try to add extra info like office numbers or departments.
 Also, keep in mind that some businesses aren’t great at handing out mail.
-Try having a small packaged delivered to your job before jeopardizing an expensive purchase.
+Try having a small package delivered to your job before jeopardizing an expensive purchase.

 Alternatively, you could have a package delivered to a friend’s house.
 Pick a friend with a short driveway or a history of successful deliveries, or ask around and see if any of your friends have a PO box that they’ll share.